IntersectMBO/lsm-tree/SECURITY.md

 ### Reporting a Vulnerability

-If you discover a security vulnerability in lsm-tree, we encourage you to responsibly disclose it to us.
+If you discover a security vulnerability in `lsm-tree`, we encourage you to responsibly disclose it to us.
 To report a vulnerability, please use the [security advisory form on GitHub](https://github.com/IntersectMBO/lsm-tree/security/advisories/new) to draft a new _Security advisory_.